pulzze/autoflow-documentation/docs/ids/action-system-ratelimit/fields/count.md

-Number of triggers allowed in the duration.
+The number of triggers allowed in the duration.